uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

    } // namespace onedal::%ALGORITHM%

-Each meta-parameter of an algorithm is mapped to a property that satisfies the following requirements:
+Each meta-parameter of an algorithm is mapped to a property that shall satisfy the following requirements:

 - Properties are defined with getter and setter methods.
 The underlying class member variable that stores the property's value is never exposed in the